designstem/projects/colorblindness/index.md

 # 👉

-~Have a look at the following colors and find adjectives to describe them.
-For which products could you possibly use each one of them?
-Do you know of any that already exist?~
+~Have a look at the following colors and find adjectives to describe them.~

 <f-next-button style="margin:var(--base6) 0" />